 A Brooklyn police officer caught a group of men known as the “Brower Boys Gang” by adding them as friends on Facebook and then following their posts about their plans to commit a burglary.
 Police trailed them and then caught them in the act.

-By following and tracking gang members on social media, the Cincinnati Police Department was able to locate specific places drug deals were set to occur and certain members involved in violent crimes and make arrests.
+By following and tracking gang members on social media, the Cincinnati Police Department was able to locate specific places where drug deals were set to occur and certain members involved in violent crimes and make arrests.

-A Florida teen was taken into custody after bragging about a boozed up hit-and-run on Facebook – in fact, officers were alerted about the crime thanks to a private Facebook Message from another user who’d seen the perpetrator’s antics on their News Feed.
+A Florida teen was taken into custody after bragging about a boozed-up hit-and-run on Facebook – in fact, officers were alerted about the crime thanks to a private Facebook Message from another user who’d seen the perpetrator’s antics on their News Feed.

 In Minnesota, police began live-tweeting drunk-driving arrests from their Twitter account in an effort to use shame to detract people from getting behind the wheel after too many drinks.

-In Texas, a gang-related murder was solved based largely on incriminating words and photos on a suspects MySpace page.
+In Texas, a gang-related murder was solved based largely on incriminating words and photos on a suspect’s MySpace page.

-Some people are discovering that what they share on Facebook, Twitter and other platforms constitutes evidence that can be used against them in a court of law.
+Some people are discovering that what they share on Facebook, Twitter, and other platforms constitutes evidence that can be used against them in a court of law.

 Some people have complained that “spying” by law enforcement on social media sites like Facebook, Twitter, and Instagram violate privacy laws.
 The Fourth Amendment protects people’s homes and effects against unreasonable search and seizure.
-Those that are against allowing police access to individual users’ social media accounts claim that police are required to get a search warrant before they can go through your documents.
+Those who are against allowing police access to individual users’ social media accounts claim that police are required to get a search warrant before they can go through your documents.